Adarshkumar14/kafka-eks-infra-setup/README.md

   Now Your eks-cluster is ready and configured.

 ## CleanUp
-  To delete the eks-cluster , run the following command:
+  To delete the eks-cluster, run the following command:
   ```
    terraform destroy
  ```
-It will delete the all the resources that are created by Terraform.
+It will delete all the resources that are created by Terraform.